doublesecretagency/craft-googlemaps/docs/models/visitor-model.md

 ```
 :::

-In all cases, `visitor` will be a Visitor Model.
+In both cases, `visitor` will be a Visitor Model.

 :::warning Additional Properties and Methods
 The Visitor Model is an extension of the [Location Model](/models/location-model/).
 It contains all properties and methods of the Location Model, plus the properties and methods shown below.